 geom_sf()

-Note: examples are adapted from the tidygeocoder package.
+The examples in this section are adapted from the tidygeocoder package.

 # Create a data frame with addresses.